Everdim/blog/README.md

+Little blog.
-Script for upload the news and comments
+Scripts for upload the news and comments
 v.
 1.0